magento/merchdocs/src/marketing/magento-product-reviews-moderate.md

    {:.bs-callout-info}
    Reviews with the `Pending` and `Not Approved` statuses are not displayed on the storefront.

+1. If applicable, set the **Visibility** of a product review for appearing in different store views.

 1. If needed, change the values for **Detailed Rating**, **Nickname**, and **Summary of Review**.
 To change the store view where a review will be available, choose the needed store view in the **Visibility** column.

    ![Edit review page]({% link marketing/assets/edit-review-page.png %}){: .zoom}
    _Edit review page_

 1. When complete, click <span class="btn">Save Review</span>.

+## Mass Update

+You can update a status or delete a few created product reviews at the same time.
+For doing this:

+1. On the _Admin_ sidebar, go to **Marketing** > _User Content_ > **All Reviews**.

+1. Select checkboxes for all sources that you want to update.

+1. Use the _Action_ selector at the top-left corner to apply any of the following actions:

+- Delete - deletes the reviews (requires confirmation)
+- Update Status - updates reviews status (`Approved`, `Pending`, `Not Approved`)

+1. Click <span class="btn">Submit</span>

 ## Delete a product review